| Lithuania | Latvia | Estonia | Kaliningrad | Gdansk |

 - Old Warehouses for maritime trades.
 These buildings are now used as market places.

 - Radisson Blu is one of the high-rise modern hotels hosting travellers from the world.
-The domes of Riga's Russian Orthodox Church are a;sp seen in this photo.
+The domes of Riga's Russian Orthodox Church are seen in this photo.

 - Taxi Cabs ready to carry passengers to Riga's expanded international airport.

-- airBaltic has its hub in Riga.
+- The airBaltic has its hub in Riga.
 I was talking with these two airBaltic ladies in the lobby of the Radisson Blu Hotel.
-They said their ariline is affiliated with the SAS Scandinavian Airlines.
+They said their airline is affiliated with the SACS Scandinavian Airlines.

 - Briefed about Riga.
 While